Best Nylon String Guitar - Classical, Flamenco & Modern - Sub $1000

 Things to Consider When Buying a Nylon String Guitar

-This section explains some of the terminologies that you will come across when you look at nylon string guitars and discussions about them - this along with a few tips will help you work out which guitar characteristics will suit your playing style.
+This section explains some of the terminologies you will come across when you look at nylon string acoustic guitars and discuss them; this, along with a few tips, will help you determine which guitar characteristics will suit your playing style.

-If you are unsure about what the different parts of a guitar are called then the diagram at the bottom of this blog post will explain them to you.
+If you need clarification on the different parts of a guitar, then the check out our article on guitar parts diagram at the bottom will explain them to you.

 The Different Types of Classical Guitars

-Flamenco Guitars are generally built to have a more punchy sound and are intended to be played in a more percussive style including tapping on the top soundboard - in fact, they usually have a protective plastic cover called a golpeador to facilitate this without damaging the finish.
-They have a smaller nut width which means the strings are closer together than on a standard classical guitar, and a lower action (aka string height).
-They are often made with spruce tops and cypress or sycamore back and sides to enhance volume from their thinner bodies.
+Flamenco Guitars are generally built to have a more punchy sound and are intended to be played in a more percussive style, including tapping on the top soundboard; in fact, they usually have a protective plastic cover called a golpeador to facilitate this without damaging the finish.
+They have a smaller nut width, which means the strings are closer together than on a standard classical guitar, and a lower action (aka string height).
+They are often made with spruce tops and cypress or sycamore backs and sides to enhance volume from their thinner bodies.
 Their tonal characteristics are designed to cut through the sound of dancers loudly clapping and tapping their feet.

-Classical Guitars usually have deeper bodies, wider nut widths, and higher actions than flamenco style guitars.
-They usually have thicker spruce or cedar tops and rosewood or mahogany backs and sides which tend to give them a more mellow or rounded tone roughly covering the frequency spectrum of an orchestra.
-They are primarily intended to be played solo or in very small ensembles.
+Classical Guitars usually have deeper bodies, wider nut widths, and higher action than flamenco-style guitars.
+They typically have thicker spruce or cedar tops and rosewood or mahogany backs and sides, which tend to give them a more rounded or mellow sound, roughly covering the frequency spectrum of an orchestra.
+They are primarily intended to be played solo or in tiny ensembles.

-Spanish Guitars are a sub-set of classical guitars traditionally made in Spain with bracing, construction techniques, and tonal characteristics which experts say vary by region.
+Spanish Guitars are a subset of classical guitars traditionally made in Spain with bracing, construction techniques, and tonal characteristics that, experts say, vary by region.
+If you are into traditional Latin and Spanish style music, then you should take this type of guitar into account.

-Concert Guitars are high-end classical guitars made by luthiers usually following centuries-old traditional methods and use of expensive materials.
-A typical luthier may only produce 4 to 6 guitars per year or in a larger operation perhaps as many as 20.
-A lower-priced concert guitar will usually cost between $2,000 and $3,000 with higher-end models going well into the 5 figure range.
+Concert Guitars are high-end classical guitars made by luthiers, usually following centuries-old traditional methods and the use of expensive materials.
+A typical luthier may only produce 4 to 6 guitars per year or, in a more extensive operation, perhaps as many as 20.
+A lower-priced concert guitar usually costs between $2,000 and $3,000, with higher-end models going well into the 5-figure range.

-Nylon String Guitars include all of the types of guitars above in addition to many modern hybrid guitars which can combine characteristics of many different types of guitars including steel-string acoustic and electric guitars as well as some that come with pickups and electronics built-in.
-Due to the price range that this guide covers, most of the guitars here are considered to be Classical, Flamenco, or Hybrid guitars.
+Nylon String Guitars include all of the types of guitars above in addition to many modern hybrid guitars and crossover guitars.
+These instruments combine the characteristics of many different kinds of guitars, including steel-string acoustic and even electric guitars.
+Some come with pickups and electronics built-in.
+Due to this guide’s price range, most guitars here are considered Classical, Flamenco, or Hybrid guitars.
+Electric guitar players who want a ticket into the world of nylon string guitars will appreciate hybrid or crossover guitars.

 Crossover Nylon String Guitars

-Instead of being a distinct type like the ones listed above, this refers to nylon string guitars designed with specifications that make it easy to transition from steel-string guitars, and as such many of the types above can be made with crossover characteristics.
-The main one is that they typically have smaller nut widths so that the strings are closer together than on a standard classical guitar.
-Traditional classical guitars also have flatter fingerboards (a larger fingerboard radius) than regular acoustics while crossover guitars can have curved fingerboards.
-Some crossover models also feature a cutaway to make it easier to reach the higher frets - particularly with acoustic-electric models.
-These pickup equipped models can plug to an amp or a PA Mixing Console.
+Instead of being a distinct type like the ones listed above, this refers to nylon string guitars designed with specifications that make it easy to transition from steel-string guitars, and as such, many of the types above can be made with crossover characteristics.
+The main one is that they typically have smaller nut widths, so the strings are closer together than on a standard classical guitar.
+Traditional classical guitars also have flatter fingerboards (a larger fretboard radius) than regular acoustics, while crossover guitars can have curved fingerboards.
+Some crossover models also feature a cutaway to make it easier to reach the higher frets, particularly with acoustic-electric models.
+These pickup-equipped models can plug into an amp or a PA Mixing Console.

 Tonewoods

-Just as with other types of guitars, there are ongoing discussions and debates about which species of wood produce superior tones or tones better suited to certain styles of playing.
-There are two main types of wood used for the top or soundboard of nylon string guitars: Spruce is generally considered to produce a crisper tone with more definition while Cedar is regarded as having warmer or darker tones.
+Like other guitars, there are ongoing discussions and debates about which wood species produces superior tones or tones better suited to certain playing styles.
+Two main types of wood are used for the top or soundboard of nylon string acoustic guitars: Spruce is generally considered to produce a crisper tone with more definition, while Cedar is regarded as having warmer or darker tones.

 However, many luthiers will tell you that the thickness of the wood, types of bracing, and other construction techniques can be just as important as the materials in determining the tone.

-One thing that pretty much everyone agrees on is that having a solid wood top instead of a cheaper laminated wood top will provide better projection (they'll be louder) and lead to richer tones over time as the wood grains open up.
+Everyone agrees that having a solid wood top instead of a cheaper laminated wood top will provide better projection (they’ll be louder) and lead to richer tones over time as the wood grains open up.
 The caveat is that on cheap guitars under about $200, a laminated top will have a more consistent tone between individual guitars of the same model than the variations in grain that come with cheap solid woods.

-Similar discussions take place about the woods used on the rest of the guitar, but the top or soundboard dominates in terms of tone.
+Similar discussions occur about the wood used on the rest of the guitar, but the top or soundboard dominates in tone.

-Having solid mahogany for the back and sides is a popular configuration, but they are priced much higher than the scope of this guide.
+Solid mahogany for the back and sides is a popular configuration, but it is priced much higher than the scope of this guide.

 Scale Length

-This is essentially the distance measured between the saddle and the nut, or more accurately described as double the distance from the nut to the 12th fret plus some "compensation" added by the position of the saddle.
-A longer scale length requires higher tension in the strings and results in a brighter tone.
-A more detailed explanation with examples is presented quite well by Stewart MacDonald and a good description of the implications of different scale lengths can be found on Guitar Player.
+This is essentially the distance measured between the saddle and the nut, or more accurately, described as double the distance from the nut to the 12th fret plus some “compensation” added by the saddle’s position.
+A longer scale length requires higher tension in the strings, resulting in a brighter tone.
+Stewart MacDonald presents a more detailed explanation with examples quite well, and a good description of the implications of different scale lengths can be found on Martin Guitar.

 Nut Width

-This is the main thing that determines the distance between the strings, although the width at the saddle plays a small role too with the strings usually being closer to each other at the nut than they are at the saddle.
-The nut width and action height are the things that most influence the 'playability' of a guitar with smaller nut widths better being suited to guitarists transitioning from steel-string guitars.
+This is the main thing determining the distance between the strings, although the width at the saddle plays a minor role too, with the strings usually being closer to each other at the nut than at the saddle.
+The nut width and action height are the things that most influence the ‘playability’ of a guitar, with smaller nut widths better suited to steel-string players transitioning to classical.

 Action / String Height

-Guitars with a low action allow for faster runs and the easier use of advanced playing techniques.
-But this comes at the expense of introducing some fret buzz which is considered a feature of flamenco style playing.
-Beginners and those transitioning from steel-string acoustic or Electric Guitars generally find a lower action easier to play.
-For a more in-depth discussion on this topic see this thread on the Delcamp Classical Guitar Forum.
+Instruments with a low Guitar Action allow faster runs and easier use of advanced playing techniques.
+But this comes at the expense of introducing some fret buzz, a feature of flamenco-style playing.
+Beginners and those transitioning from steel-string acoustic to Electric Guitars generally find a lower action easier to play.
+For a more in-depth discussion on this topic, see this Delcamp Classical Guitar Forum thread.

 Straight Acoustic or Acoustic-Electric?

-Acoustic-Electric models come with pickups and other electronics such as preamps and EQ installed, while the straight-forward acoustic models don't.
+Acoustic-Electric models come with pickups and other electronics installed.
+This usually includes a battery powered preamp with EQ.
 These additional components may have subtle effects on the tone or resonance of the guitar, but the most practical differences are that they cost more but can be amplified.

 Can Steel Strings be Used on a Classical Guitar?

-The short answer is no. A nylon strung guitar is not built to handle the tension of steel strings.
-With some modifications, it can be done, but you won't get the most out of your steel string so it's not worth it.
-On the flipside, steel string acoustic guitars can handle nylon strings easily, but it will require adjustments on the nut and saddle to make it work.
-The same downside applies, you won't get the real feel and sound of nylon strings when used this way.
+The short answer is no. A nylon-strung guitar is not built to handle the tension of steel strings.
+It can be done with some modifications, but you won’t get the most out of your steel string, so it’s not worth it.
+On the other hand, steel-string acoustic guitars can handle nylon strings easily, but adjustments to the nut and saddle will make it work.
+The identical downside applies: you won’t get the natural feel and sound of nylon strings when used this way.
+So for the best results, learn how to string a classical guitar with the proper strings.

 Best Nylon String Guitar Selection Methodology